What’s the meaning of “Ittekimasu”(行ってきます)?

 informal present form歩いて学校に行く (aruite gakkou ni iku)I go to school on foot.

-きます (kimasu)
+(2) きます (kimasu)

 This part comes from the verb, くる (kuru), which きます(kimasu) is the ます (masu) form of the verb “kuru”.

-To pronounce correctly, we should pay attention to how to pronounce 行って (itte).
-We can find there is a “っ” in the word, which is called “small tsu” or “silent tsu”. “っ” is derived from “つ (tsu)”, but we don’t have a sound for “っ”.
-When we have “small tsu” between the words, we should make a pause.
-Take 行って(itte) for example, we can consider each character to be one syllable.
-In this case, 行って is made with three syllables and we need to stop for one syllable between 行 and て.
+To pronounce it correctly, we should pay attention to the pronunciation of 行って (itte).
+We can find that there is a “っ” in the word, which is called “small tsu” or “silent tsu”. “っ” is derived from “つ (tsu)”, but we don’t have a sound for “っ”.

 At home…

-While mostly you use “ittekimasu” when you are going to come back in a short period, the phrase can be used when leaving a place for years as well.
-As long as you have a plan to come back, “ittekimasu” can be considered conveying the meaning that you promise you will come back in the future.
+While ittekimasu is most commonly used when you plan to return in a short period of time, it can also be used when you leave a place for years.
+As long as you have a plan to return, “ittekimasu” can be taken to mean that you promise to return in the future.

 At workplace…